s33dunda/blog/docs/posts/DevOps/the-final-barrier.md

     It's pronounced GIF!
 Fight me! :material-sword-cross:

-I feel its important to include the creators of the term.
-Most notably [Patrick Debois](https://www.jedi.be/) to see what he has to say about it.
+I feel its important to include the originators of the term DevOps -- most notably [Patrick Debois](https://www.jedi.be/) -- to see what is said about it.

-I found [this](https://www.linux.com/audience/enterprise/what-devops-patrick-debois-explains/) interview with the man himself.
+I found [this](https://www.linux.com/audience/enterprise/what-devops-patrick-debois-explains/) interview with Mr. Debois to be succinct.
-And in true tl;dr; fashion, (what isn't tl;dr; these days since the creation of Musical.ly? :musical_note: (pronounced TikTok)), I've asked Claude to "Pull out the keys, mode of concepts, and threads of the interview."
+And in true tl;dr; fashion -- (what isn't tl;dr; these days since the creation of Musical.ly? :musical_note: (What's Musical.ly? it's pronounced TikTok)) -- I've asked Claude to "Pull out the keys, mode of concepts, and threads of the interview."

 And what did Claude gleam?